-Lack of suitable infrastructure (e.g., no fiber on pole), including evidence such as demonstration that current spectrum holdings, nodes, backbone, and towers (including location and loading constraints) are insufficient to support all of the claimed locations.
-A letter, email, or written account of a conversation with a provider dated within the last 180 days that a provider failed to schedule a service installation or offer an installation date within 10 business days of a request.12 A letter, email, or written greater than 10 days for connecting new, or returning customers.
-The provider submits evidence that service is now available as a standard installation, e.g., via a copy of an offer sent to the location.
-The provider submits network diagrams and/or propagation maps that show evidence of infrastructure and coverage Evidence of network capacity Evidence that the challenged provider within the last 180 days indicating that a provider requested more than the standard installation fee to connect this location or that a Provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location.
-(FWA) does not throttle, or prioritize mobile customers over, home Internet customers.
-Evidence that demonstrates that the provider provides a plan that is not subject to usage- based throttling, • Evidence that demonstrates that the service is only available via plans where the speeds of the broadband service are throttled in favor of another category of customer (e.g. LTE/5G networks where mobile connections are below a threshold of 600 GB/month in line with the data cap challenge type.
+- Lack of suitable infrastructure (e.g., no fiber on pole), including evidence such as demonstration that current spectrum holdings, nodes, backbone, and towers (including location and loading constraints) are insufficient to support all of the claimed locations. - A letter, email, or written account of a conversation with a provider dated within the last 180 days that a provider failed to schedule a service installation or offer an installation date within 10 business days of a request.12 - A letter, email, or written account of a conversation with a provider dated within the last 180 days indicating that a provider requested more than the standard installation fee to connect this location or that a Provider quoted an amount in excess of the provider's standard installation charge in order to connect service at the location. - Evidence that demonstrates that the service is only available via plans where the speeds of the broadband service are throttled in favor of another category of customer (e.g. LTE/5G networks where mobile connections are